matsuand/docs.docker.jp/cluster/azure.md

     e58dd2a77567

 {% comment %}
+After all operations complete succesfully, the cluster ID will be the last statement to print.
+You can login to the URL and begin interacting with the cluster.
 {% endcomment %}
-After all operations complete succesfully, the cluster id will be the last statement to print.
+After all operations complete succesfully, the cluster ID will be the last statement to print.
 You can login to the URL and begin interacting with the cluster.

 {% comment %}
 {% endcomment %}